Benefits of Salt Therapy for Children

 The DSI InHalo won the award for the best new speciality health product at the Natural & Organic Products Europe Showcase 2019 held in London.

 InHalo: DSI Dry Inhalers contain 100% pure, unprocessed salt from the famed Praid Salt Mine.
 Thanks to their practical, small packaging, you can take the salt with you wherever you go, whether on the road or at work.

 It’s an Award-winning product both from a design and a product point of view.
 In 2019, InHalo DSI won Best New Healthcare Product Award at Natural & Organic Products Show, in London

 There are two types of saline inhalers available:

-For people with upper respiratory complaints.
-They can relieve nasal congestion and allergy symptoms.
-It can also be used with aroma chopsticks, which contain soothing essential oils.
+This inhaler is for people with upper respiratory complaints.
+It can relieve nasal congestion and allergy symptoms.

-For those with lower respiratory complaints.
-They can help relieve the symptoms of bronchitis, allergy, and asthma.
+This inhaler is for those with lower respiratory complaints.
+They can help relieve the symptoms of bronchitis, allergy and asthma.